Part of Adult Disability Payment decision making guide

 • stays temporarily outside of Scotland

-If the individual fails to notify a change of circumstances that would affect the level of Adult Disability Payment that they are entitled to, the individual may:
+If the individual fails to notify a change of circumstances that would affect the level of ADP that they are entitled to, the individual may:

 • be overpaid Adult Disability Payment